nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * `reminder 5 days` returns the chocolate only.
   * `reminder 2 weeks` returns both the chocolate and the banana.
   <br>
-* `reminder -7 days` returns a list containing all items that has been expired for 7 days.
+* `reminder -7 days` returns a list of items that have been expired for at least 7 days.
-* `reminder -2 weeks` returns a list containing all items that has been expired for 2 weeks.
+* `reminder -2 weeks` returns a list of items that have been expired for at least 2 weeks.
 * Given today is 30 March 2021, and the inventory has 2 items: apple with expiry date of 27 March 2021 and banana with an expiry date of 20 March 2021.
   * `reminder -5 days` returns both the apple and the banana.